Philosophy Of The Common People

 Copyright © 2002 by Brothers/Sisters Productions ~ Copyright © 2002 by Richard Aberdeen

-No part of this material may be reproduced or utilized in any form or by any means, electronic or mechanical, including printing, photocopying, recording or by any information storage or retrieval system, without permission in writing from the author.
-Inquiries: Freedom Tracks Music ~ Records / 292 Trails Circle / Nashville, Tennessee 37214 or requested via eMail.
-Appendix Revolution and Revolution/Side B are open copyright and may be reproduced or utilized as desired.
+No part of this material may be reproduced or utilized in any form or by any means, electronic or mechanical, including printing, photocopying, recording or by any information storage or retrieval system, without permission in writing from the author: Inquires click here.
+Appendix Revolution and Revolution/Side B are open copyright and may be reproduced and distributed as desired.